-We will introduce our method using penalized B-splines, because it is particularly challenging to develop algorithms for this subclass of penalized splines to achieve (iv).
-We will describe how to adapt our method for other types of penalized splines in the end of this paper.
-Our method is ready to use via \textbf{R} package \textbf{gps} ($\ge$ version 1.1) \citep{gps-package}.
-It may be embedded in other advanced statistical modeling methods that rely on penalized splines.
+We will introduce our method using penalized B-splines, because it is particularly challenging to develop algorithms for this class of penalized splines to achieve (iv).
+We will describe how to adapt our method for other types of penalized splines at the end of this paper.
+Our method is ready to use via our \textbf{R} package \textbf{gps} ($\ge$ version 1.1) \citep{gps-package}.
+It may be embedded in more advanced statistical modeling methods that rely on penalized splines.

 The rest of this paper is organized as follows: Section \ref{section: penalized B-splines} introduces penalized B-splines and their estimation for any trial $\rho$ value.
 Section \ref{section: automatic search intervals} derives, discusses and illustrates several search intervals for $\rho$.
 Section \ref{section: Simulations for heuristic upper bound} conducts simulations for these intervals.
 Section \ref{section: application} applies our search interval to practical smoothing by revisiting the COVID-19 example, with a comparison between GCV and REML in smoothness selection.
 The last section summarizes our method and addresses reviewers' concerns.
 Our \textbf{R} code is available on the internet at \url{https://github.com/ZheyuanLi/gps-vignettes/blob/main/gps2.pdf}.